-Vic Driscoll Park is a linear green space that has two drainage ditches on the North and South sides respectively.
-The Park is bordered by Avenue B on the west, residents on the north and south sides and a townhome complex on the east side.
+Vic Driscoll Park is a linear green space that has two drainage ditches on the north and south sides respectively.
+The Park is bordered by Avenue B on the west, residences on the north and south sides and a townhome complex on the east side.